DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/2022-06-28-recording-a-decision.md

 This is less common.
 An example condition is an improved strategy for how the trust taking on an academy will grow.

 ### Declined
 This is very rare.
 If a project is not approved, then it is often deferred for approval later.
-Declined decisions are also final and are only changed with a new application.
+Declined decisions are final and are only changed with a new application.

 Our analysis so far confirms there are no standard reasons for declining a project.

 ### Deferred
 The project is not approved and a DO brings it to a future AB once the reasons for deferral are addressed.
 An example is the trust managing an academy should engage more with stakeholders.

-Our research so far shows there is no standard set of deferral reasons.
+Our research so far shows there are no standard reasons for deferral.

 ## Why the decision needs recording

 Recording the decision is useful to the:

-- Central Director (formerly the National Schools Commissioner) so they know the decisions made across the 9 regions
+- Director General (formerly the National Schools Commissioner) so they know the decisions made across the 9 regions
 - Department for Education, so they can report on the decisions made across the 9 regions
 - Complete conversions, transfers and changes team who manage the [post AB process](https://sdd-design-history.netlify.app/postab/)